nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 ---
 ## Medication search criteria ###

-There are a 2 parameters that can be specified while retrieving medications.
+There are 2 parameters that can be specified while retrieving medications.
 A search from date and a boolean that can be set to 'false' in order to exclude medication issues.

-As a default the medication issues are always included in the bundle that is returned.
-If the consumer specifically wants to retrieve the medication items without any of the issues then this **MUST** be specified in the request, in this case only the authorisations will be returned.
-That is the `MedicationStatement` and `MedicationRequest` with `intent` set to `plan` for each medication item.
+As a default, the medication issues are always included in the bundle that is returned.
+If the consumer specifically wants to retrieve the medication items without any of the issues, then this **MUST** be specified in the request - in this case only the authorisations will be returned.
+That is, the `MedicationStatement` and `MedicationRequest` with `intent` set to `plan` for each medication item.

-Below is a further detail about how the search criteria should be applied,
+Below is a further detail about how the search criteria should be applied:

 * Search for all Medications and Medical Devices that were active on or after the specified date
      * The consumer system requests all items from a start date